 - April 2020 – Private Sector Reform comes into effect on 6 April.

 Private Sector Reform – The Basics

-Currently Contractors within the private sector are responsible for assessing their IR35 status, not the End Client.
-With effect from 6 April 2020 this will all change, with End Client, much like public sector organisations after April 2017, required to assess the IR35 status of the Contractors they use and, where appropriate, deduct income tax and NIC at source.
+Currently, Contractors within the private sector are responsible for assessing their IR35 status, not the End Client.
+With effect from 6 April 2020, this will all change, with End Client, much like public sector organisations after April 2017, required to assess the IR35 status of the Contractors they use and, where appropriate, deduct income tax and NIC at the source.
 As such, Contractors and End Clients should urgently review their Work Practices to ensure they are on the right side of the law.
 Employer NIC would appear to be the main driver behind the Government’s pursuit of IR35+, with the Government suggesting there is more than £1 billion at stake in moving contractors onto PAYE.

 Clients of mine often get unduly concerned about services they are contracting out, such as office cleaners or alike.
 Such an arrangement would not engage IR35.
 You are asking for a service to be provided and you do not care who delivers it.
 It is important to distinguish between a contracted service and a personal service, the latter of which would potentially engage IR35, such as where you engage an IT consultant to personally work on an IT project.
 If say, for instance, the cleaning company you contract with uses Contractors to undertake the cleaning, that is their concern, not yours as an End Client.

 What factors does HMRC use to decide whether an arrangement is ‘inside’ or ‘outside’ IR35?